-If you followed all the steps above, you’ve successfully completed The Lean Review and have a bulletproof system set up so that you can keep up with your achievements throughout 2019.
+If you followed all the steps above, you’ve successfully completed The Lean Review and have a bulletproof system and bullet journal layout ideas set up so that you can keep up with your achievements throughout 2019.

 Even without going through this last step, you can already get started with tracking your progress towards achievements and have an amazing 2019.

 This final step of The Lean Review will make it easier for you to actually hit your Bronze, Silver, and Gold Medal benchmarks and help you “correct course” along the way.